jfischer/micropython-iot-hackathon/docs/firmware-and-testing.rst

 problems, you might try looking at the troubleshooting hints provided in the MicroPython documentation [#]_.

-Next, let's write an :ref:`application <antevents-application>` for our board.
+Next, let's write an :ref:`application <thingflow-application>` for our board.

 .. [#] https://pypi.python.org/pypi/esptool/1.2.1